 “What do you want?”
 Kanna pleaded.
 She was so exhausted that the words left her mouth in barely more than a whisper.

 The woman didn’t respond.

 “Is it money?”
-Kanna asked, rolling over, turning to look across the fire at Goda’s face.
+Kanna asked, looking across the fire to study Goda’s face.
 The eyes that stared back at her held no reaction, not even a shadow of interest.
 “Whatever they’re paying you, we will pay more.
 My family will double it.
 Just take off the rope and unlock the cuff and turn me loose.”
-The beginnings of a sob cracked open in her chest, but she held it back.
+The beginnings of a sob cracked open in Kanna’s chest, but she held it back.
 “Please.”

 “What they pay me is something you could never afford, even if your family toiled for a hundred years.”
 Goda picked up a twig that was lying by the edge of the fire and used it to shift some of the coals.
 “It would be better worth your while to work off your family’s debt to the Middleland than to pretend that you’re capable of bribing me.”

 “We’ll get back what they stole from us,” Kanna said, clenching her teeth.
 “Once they realize the mistake they’ve made, your Middleland will have to free us and pay us back.
 You’ll regret the way you’ve treated me.”

 “Wishful thinking.
 You’re lucky, anyway, because your slavery is temporary.
 What is it, a ten-year sentence?
 Not everyone is quite so fortunate.”